-Total milk production for the most recent 12-month period reached 395.0 M kg of butterfat.
-The December 2022 12-month total requirements are forecasted at 408.8 M kg of butterfat.
-Production has been lower than expected for most of 2022, however milk production is anticipated to increase early in the new year.
+Total milk production for the most recent 12-month period ending in April 2023 reached 401.0 M kg of butterfat.
+Production was lower than expected for most of 2022, however milk production has increased and has recently been at forecasted level.